 - Loss of consciousness/unresponsiveness.

-If you are taking Klonopin with other drugs and are concerned that you may be experiencing an overdose, you should seek medical attention immediately.
+If you are taking Klonopin with other drugs and are concerned that you may be experiencing an overdose, seek medical attention immediately.

-It is difficult to estimate the amount of Klonopin that will lead to overdose because the amount that will result in toxicity depends on factors specific to the user, such as tolerance, weight, age, other substances used, and genetics 5.
-However, research shows that children and pregnant or nursing mothers are at an increased risk for Klonopin overdose 1.
+It is difficult to estimate the amount of Klonopin that will lead to overdose because the amount of a drug that will result in toxicity is influenced by several factors specific to the user, such as age, weight, metabolic differences, the degree of tolerance, and any other substances being currently used.

-In addition, Klonopin is contraindicated (should not be used) among people who have the following medical conditions 1:
+In addition, Klonopin should not be used by people who have the following medical conditions:3

 - Acute narrow-angle glaucoma.